jgkwak/learning-library/workshops/general/02 - Audit: Object Storage & Audit.md

 1. Sign in using your tenant name, user name and password.

-2. Once signed in select the compartment assigned to you from drop down menu on left part of the screen
+2. Click the hamburger menu on the left, click **Object Storage** then **Create Bucket**

-3. From the OCI Services menu,click **Object Storage** then **Create Bucket**
+3. Once signed in select the compartment assigned to you from drop down menu on left part of the screen

 **NOTE:** Ensure the correct Compartment is selected under COMPARTMENT list
 ![]( img/AUDIT001.PNG)